Form W-9: Avoiding backup withholding

 Another purpose of Form W-9 is to help the payee avoid backup withholding.
 The payer must collect withholding taxes on certain reportable payments for the IRS.
 However, if the payee certifies on the W-9 they are not subject to backup withholding they generally receive the full payment due them from the payer.
 This is similar to the withholding exemption certifications found on Form W-4 for employees.

-Financial institution–customer arrangement

-Financial institutions sometimes send Form W-9 to a customer to request information.
-However, it is not necessarily required for the customer to fill out the form if the institution already has the requested information from when the customer opened an account.

-Employer-employee arrangement

-In an employer–employee arrangement, Forms W-9 and 1099 should not be used.
-Instead, the corresponding Form W-4 (to provide information) and Form W-2 (to report the amount paid) should be filed instead.

-However, an employer may still send Form W-9 to have the information on record that the payee does not need to be sent a Form 1099.

 Filing method

 Form W-9 can be completed on paper or electronically.
 For electronic filing, there are several requirements.
 Namely, a requester who establishes an electronic filing system must ensure that the electronic system provides the same information as on a paper Form W-9, that a hard copy can be supplied to the IRS on demand, that "the information received is the information sent and […] all occasions of user access that result in the submission [are documented]", that the person accessing the system and providing the information is the individual identified on the form, and that an electronic signature is used.